 The contest is open to all regular members of the University’s academic professional, administrative, and support staffs.
 Unfortunately, we do not accept submissions from faculty and students or staff at affiliated institutions.

-We encourage you to think broadly about the topic, drawing on the multifaceted world of personal experience that transcends the borders of our campus.
+We encourage you to think broadly about the topic and to connect these reflections to specific moments you have experienced or witnessed.
 Essays will be evaluated on how clearly, creatively, and compellingly they address the topic.
 Favorable consideration will be given to submissions that are written in a lucid manner, with well-defined points and smooth transitions; that exhibit imagination in their choice of focus and use of language; and that not only inform but also move their readers in some way.
 A secondary emphasis will be placed on grammatical correctness.
-While creative nonfiction is welcome, purely fictional narratives fall outside the scope of this contest.
+While creative nonfiction is welcome, poetry and purely fictional narratives fall outside the scope of this contest.
 The selection committee will judge each essay on its merits, without any identifying information as to its author.

 We invite you to read the work of previous honorees, which can be accessed below.

 To be considered, essays must be between 750 and 1,250 words, composed in Microsoft Word using double-spaced lines and a 12-point font, and submitted to email@example.com on or before February 28, 2021.
 Though not essential, we encourage you to create a title for your essay.

 Essays should be sent as email attachments, and while the essay itself should not identify you, the email should contain your full name, department, and telephone number.
 The email should also include the following statement: I, [insert name], certify that the words in this essay are exclusively my own.
 Staff without computer access should contact Princeton Writes at 258-8633 so that special accommodations can be made.

 The selection committee will make its decision not later than May 1, 2021, with all contestants notified of the results shortly thereafter.